 Information for Authors

-MDPI publishes scholarly peer-reviewed Open Access journals since 1996.
-All journals maintain a rapid, yet rigorous, peer-review, manuscript handling and editorial process.
+MDPI is a publisher of scholarly open access journals.
+All journals uphold a peer-reviewed, rapid, and rigorous manuscript handling and editorial process.

 Useful Resources for Authors

-- maintain a quick publication procedure — manuscripts are peer-reviewed and published within 4-8 weeks from submission, provided that no major revisions are required
+- maintain quick publication — manuscripts are published within 5-7 weeks of submission (provided no major revisions are required)

-- publish full open access journals — readers can access all articles published on this platform for free, including state-of-the-art review articles
+- publish full open access journals — readers can access all content published on this platform for free

-- publish citation-tracked journals — MDPI is working towards a quick coverage and citation-tracking of all of its journals by the Science Citation Index Expanded (see a list of covered journals) and Scopus (see a list of covered journals)
+- publish citation-tracked journals — MDPI continuously works towards quick coverage and citation-tracking of all of its journals in the top databases of Scopus, Web of Science, PMC, PubMed, and MEDLINE, along with various other databases